 Reset Network Settings

-All of your iPhone’s Cellular, Wi-Fi, Bluetooth, and VPN settings get restored to factory defaults when you Reset Network Settings.
+All of your iPhone’s Cellular, Wi-Fi, APN, and VPN settings get restored to factory defaults when you Reset Network Settings.

 Make sure to write down your Wi-Fi passwords, as you’ll have to reenter them when this reset is complete.
-You’ll also have to reconnect your Bluetooth devices and reconfigure any of your VPNs.
+You’ll also have to reconfigure any VPNs on your iPhone.
 While it’s a minor inconvenience, this reset could potentially fix this problem.

 Open Settings and tap General -> Transfer Or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPhone passcode, then tap Reset Network Settings to confirm your decision.